icon: 🅿️

 Imagine what a Saturday morning trip to the mall with valet parking would be like:

 Cost is one thing that would need to be experimented with.
 If a mall suddenly said they were valet parking only, and charged $10 for parking, customers would be outraged.
-I would say that the mall should subsidize the cost at least somewhat, therefore making tenants pay for happier customers, and also cutting down on janitorial costs during winter months because of reduced dirt and snow being tracked in.
+I would say that the mall should subsidise the cost at least somewhat, therefore making tenants pay for happier customers, and also cutting down on janitorial costs during winter months because of reduced dirt and snow being tracked in.

-Of course, I would prefer it be completely free, but even I wouldn't mind paying two dollars for the benefit of less stress.
+Of course, I would prefer it be completely free, but even I wouldn't mind paying for the benefit of less stress.
 Another result of a small cost would be that more people take transit to get to the mall.
 It would just take a good trial period to figure out what the threshold is that causes would-be shoppers to go to a different mall.

 This is one of those situations where I wish there was a really good real-world simulator that one could try it out in.